-For the past eight years, The Arc of Davidson County has offered children with I/DD the same opportunities for typically developing children: the chance to participate in summer camp.
+For the past nine years, The Arc of Davidson County has offered children with I/DD the same opportunities for typically developing children: the chance to participate in summer camp.
 Summer camp provides respite for families, often stretched to provide care for their child once school closes for the summer.
 Our Summer Respite Camp accepts all school-age children.
 Activities include:

 - Arts and Crafts

 - "Down Time"

 We partner with Davidson County Parks and Recreation for another summer of inclusivity.
 Siblings, both typically developing and those with a disability, are encouraged to attend camp together.
 Children enjoy activities with peers-regardless of disability.

 Our deep gratitude to our partners:

 United Way of Davdison County